FriligkosG/Certificates/README.md

 # Certificates

-Here you can find all my work-related certificates
+Here you can find all my certificates